Born2Root/Born2Root/README.md

 # ❤️ Support:

-All mine and our projects are provided free of charge.
+All the projects of me and my developer-friends are provided free of charge.
-If you like what we do, we would appreciate your support! 🤝
+If you like what we do, we would really appreciate your support! 🤝

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/born2root)